 The Associate of Applied Science Degree program in Nursing prepares students for entry-level positions in nursing and to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-The program is accredited by the New Jersey Board of Nursing and by the Accreditation Commission for Education in Nursing (formerly National League for Nursing Accrediting Commission).
+The program is accredited by the New Jersey Board of Nursing and by the Accreditation Commission for Education in Nursing (ACEN).
 The course of study is designed as a career program, although graduates may wish to continue studies for a baccalaureate degree in nursing at a four-year institution.
 Credits earned are applied in whole or in part to the upper-division program depending on the policies of the institution to which application is made.
 Articulation agreements which enhance this process are in effect with numerous colleges and universities.